Kyoto | Travel Guide

 If you have already finished the beginners‘ course of travel in Kyoto and traveled around the many touristy spots, it is time to explore the daily lives of the locals!

 A 'machiya' is a traditional wooden house that is especially typical of Kyoto city.
-Machiya originated during the Heian period (8th-11th century) and were continuously developed during the Edo and Meiji periods.
 It was the artisans and merchants of the cities who lived in machiya.

 The best way to learn about everyday Japanese life and what people like to cook at home is to visit one of its many food markets.
-Nishiki Market (Nishiki-Ichiba in Japanese) is in the center of Kyoto, and it has a history that dates back more than 400 years.
+Nishiki Market is in the center of Kyoto, and a popular market to visit for tourists.

-The Byodoin temple is the most famous landmark in a part of Kyoto that is especially known for its tea, Uji.
-The image of the temple is very well-known throughout Japan because it is the image depicted on the back of a 10-yen coin
+The Byodoin temple is the most famous landmark in a part of Kyoto that is especially known for its green tea production, Uji.
+The image of the temple is very well-known throughout Japan.

 Kodaiji Temple is located in Higashiyama.
-It was founded in 1605 by Kita-no-Mandokoro as a memorial to her husband, Toyotomi Hideyoshi.
+It was founded in 1605 by Kita-no-Mandokoro as a memorial to her husband, Toyotomi Hideyoshi, who was one of the most important men of his time.

-The Heian Jingu shrine was instituted in 1895 to commemorate the 1,100-year anniversary of the return of the capital to Heian (today's Kyoto).
-The Shin-en Garden within the grounds of the Heian Jingu Shrine is known worldwide as one of the most famous gardens that were created during the Meiji period.
+The Heian Jingu shrine was instituted in 1895 to commemorate the 1,100-year anniversary of the return of the capital to Heian, which is today's Kyoto.
+Its architecture is impressive.

 Gion is the place where the famous geisha, the cultural symbol of Japan, are still doing their work every night.
 Geisha literally means 'artist', although in Kyoto they are called 'geiko' which means 'woman of art'.

 One of my favorite Zen temples is the Tofukuji temple located in the east of Kyoto city.
-What makes this temple very special are its magnificent landscapes of maple trees and cherry blossoms in autumn and spring and its wonderful garden.
+What makes this temple very special are its magnificent landscapes of maple trees and cherry blossoms.

-The shrine of Kitano Tenmangu was built in the 10th century by the emperor of the time in honor of Sugawara no Michizane, who was a scholar and politician.
+The shrine of Kitano Tenmangu was built in the 10th century by the emperor of the time in honor of a scholar and politician.
+Now, it is especially known for its popular flea market.

-Ryoan-ji (The Temple of the Peaceful Dragon) is a Zen temple located in Kyoto which was built by Hosokawa Katsumoto, a minister of the Ashikaga Shogunate in 1450.
+Ryoan-ji is a Zen temple located in Kyoto which was built by a minister of the Ashikaga Shogunate in 1450.
 The temple is especially famous for its stone landscape garden.

 Known worldwide for its more than 10,000 torii gates in a row, the Fushimi Inari Taisha shrine attracts around 3 million visitors the first three days of the year alone and is one of the most famous attractions of Kyoto.